 By February 1868, as the end of the tracks moved west, Cheyenne started to lose population to Laramie, underscoring the city’s dependence on the UP and the transient nature of the railroad boom.

 Laramie’s first few months brought a degree of lawlessness not seen in Cheyenne.
 Robberies occurred daily.
 Vigilantes responded by killing the perpetrators rather than allowing them to have trials.
-The first elected mayor resigned and called the town “virtually ungovernable.”
+The first elected mayor wrote a letter of resignation explaining that incompetent city officers made it impossible for him to administer the town's provisional government.

 Railroad money attracted a large, varied assortment of people.
 Some stayed; many moved on to other opportunities.
 For every town father like Laramie banker Edward Ivinson, there were dozens of free-floating laborers, unattached men, prostitutes, gamblers, swindlers and thieves who scavenged the resources spilling out of the pockets of the rail workers.